SSoelvsten/adiar/README.md

 ```

 One also needs a _C++_ compiler of ones choice.
 All development has currently
-been with the _g++_ compiler, so we cannot guarantee other compilers will work
+been with the _gcc_ compiler, so we cannot guarantee other compilers will work
 out-of-the-box.
 The project also has dependencies on _CMake_ and the _Boost
 Library_.
 On Ubuntu 18+ you can obtain all these dependencies
 with the following commands.